FAIRmat-NFDI/nyaml/README.md

 # nyaml Tool for NeXus
-The `nyaml` tool is a Python package that provides a command line interface for converting NeXus application definitions or base classes from their `nxdl.xml` file format into the `yaml` format and vice-versa.
+The `nyaml` tool is a Python package that provides a command line interface for converting NeXus application definitions or base classes from the `nxdl.xml` format into the `yaml` format and vice versa.

 # Getting started
 ```